-- The OCF Cloud User downloads a Mediator onto their phone which will be used to Provision the Device. - 2.
-The Mediator is configured with or through some out of band process to obtain the URL of the OCF Cloud (e.g. the Mediator may be an App from the Cloud Provider) - The OCF Cloud User has access credentials for the Cloud (i.e. user name/password or similar) - User can use his 3rd party user account
+- The OCF Cloud Services User downloads a Mediator onto their phone which will be used to Provision the Device. - 2.
+The Mediator is configured with or through some out of band process to obtain the URL of the Cloud Service (e.g. the Mediator may be an App from the OCF Cloud Services Provider) - 3.
+The OCF Cloud Services User has access credentials to use the OCF Cloud Services (i.e. user name/password or similar) - User can use their 3rd party user account